caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

 ### 4.2 The Decoder Script (`scripts/gtfs_realtime_decoder.py`)

-This script reads the `TRANSITLAND_API_KEY` from the environment, fetches the binary data, and decodes it.
-If no key is present, it falls back to the MBTA (Boston) feed for testing purposes.
+This script fetches the binary data from the UTA public URL using specific headers to ensure access.

 ```python
 import requests